If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 Though these big moments are exciting, they can be scary and uprooting, too!
 People often struggle to cope with big life changes, so transitional coaches are the perfect go-to for putting things in perspective and helping clients make those big life changes as enjoyable as possible.

-The most sought-after life coach examples tend to be career coaches, relationship coaches, health coaches, and business coaches.
+The most sought-after life coach examples are career coaches, relationship coaches, health coaches, and business coaches.
 If you choose one of these niches, then you’ll probably have little trouble finding clients.

 BUT.
 (Ah yes, there’s always a but.)